 Completing the FAFSA or TASFA is much easier if you have the information you need to complete the form.
 Students and parents of dependent students may need the following to complete their application:

-See the Financial Aid Application Checklist for a list of materials needed to complete the application.
+See the Financial Aid Application Checklist in English or in Spanish for a list of materials needed to complete the application.
 Encourage your student to connect with the college’s financial aid office about any extra documentation they may need from students.